ellrussbest/Netflix/README.md

 ## Explanation of the database structure
+## For us to best understand the how we can filter data from our databases it's best we understand the set theory [SET THEORY](https://math24.net/set-operations-venn-diagrams.html)

 - On the top level we have Videos.
 - A video has an Id, title, description, filepath, isMovie, uploadDate, releaseDate, views, duration, season, episode and entityId